iMikeT/MATLAB/README.md

 - Old Scripts are from my university modules.

-Here I will upload the files relating to the MATLAB course I helped teach.
-They can be viewed or download for your own use.
+Here I will upload the files relating to the MATLAB course I helped teach and the files I wrote for my university MATLAB modules.
+They can be download for your own use.